 RENAISSANCE FUND TWO

-The RENAISSANCE FUND TWO is a competitive grant of up to $25,000 for Waynesboro businesses impacted by business closures due to COVID-19.
-The program is available to for profit Waynesboro based businesses with fewer than 20 FTE employees.
+The RENAISSANCE FUND TWO is a City of Waynesboro initiative providing competitive grants of up to $25,000 for Waynesboro businesses impacted by business closures due to COVID-19.
+The applications were accepted from August 31-September 21.

 The SUSTAINABLITY FUND is a City of Waynesboro initiative providing competitive grants of up to $10,000 for Waynesboro nonprofit organizations impacted by business closures due to COVID-19.
 The applications were accepted from August 17-August 31.